 - Gewerbetreibende or tradesman/business: this is linked to all other kinds of occupations that don’t qualify for the official freelancer definition.
 Any other sort of commercial entreprise usually falls under the classification of business in Germany.
 Most often than not, it is about building, trading or selling physical stuff.
 In this case, you will need to register a business (Gewerbe), which explains why the term “Gewerbetreibende” is used to differentiate this category.

 In that part, I will assume all that you have already cleared the following things:

-- Doing your Anmeldung to register your adress
+- Doing your Anmeldung to register your residence in Germany.

-- Having a valid VISA (for non EU citizens)
+- Having a valid residence permit (for non EU citizens).